Revised and updated January 2023

 Nevertheless, Dogs are less scheming and nasty than many of the other zodiac signs.
 Hence their distant 11th position in the pecking order, far below the nasties above them.

 Pig – the optimistic one (1959; 1971; 1983; 1995; 2007; 2019; 2031)

-The importance of pigs economically in Vietnam is somehow emblematic of optimism in the zodiac.
+The importance of pigs economically in Vietnam is somehow emblematic of optimism in the Vietnamese zodiac.